 - Make enchilada sauce.
 In a high-powered blender or food processor, add all enchilada ingredients.
 Blitz until smooth.
 Set aside.

 - Make the filling.
 Chop the butternut squash into 1/2″ cubes.
 De-stem the kale and chop into small, edible pieces.
 Drain and rinse black beans.
 Preheat oven to 375°.
 Into a skillet warmed on medium heat, add 1 tablespoon of oil.
 Add in the butternut squash and sauté for 5 minutes, stirring occasionally.
 Salt to taste.
 Add in 1/3 cup of the enchilada sauce.
 Cover and cook for an additional 2-3 minutes until just barely ready.
 Don’t cook it all the way through.
 Add in the kale, black beans, and additional tablespoon of oil.
 Cook for another 3 minutes.
 Salt to taste.
 Remove from heat.
 Stir in 2/3 cup more of enchilada sauce with 1/4 cup of cheese (more if you like things cheesy).
 Use the skillet as your baking pan, or place in an 8″ x 10″ pan (or something similar in size).

 - Make the topping.
-Add the pre-cooked white or yellow corn meal to a bowl.
-Stir in the warm water a kosher salt.
+Add the masa to a bowl.
+Stir in the warm water and kosher salt until combined, adding more water as needed.
+The mixture should be slightly spreadable but thick.
 Crumble evenly over the pan and press out until flat.
 Top with remaining enchilada sauce.
-Sprinkle with cotija and bake for 25-30 minutes.
-Garnish with cilantro and avocados.
+Bake for 25-30 minutes.
+Garnish with cotija, cilantro, and avocados.
 Serve.

 • To make this in advance, prep the vegetables only and freeze in a container or bag.
 Thaw before assembling.
 Make the sauce and topping just before assembling.
 Of course, you can freeze the uncooked assembled bake, but I find that it takes much longer to bake though, so I prefer the previous method mentioned.